mathertel/Radio/README.md

 * The **SerialRadio** example needs only an arduino and uses the Serial in- and output to change the settings and report information.
 * The **ScanRadio** is similar to the SerialRadio example but includes some experimental scanning approaches.
 * The **LCDRadio** example is similar to SerialRadio but also populates some information to an attached LCD.
-* The **LCDKeypadRadio** example uses the popular LCDKeypad shield.
+* The **LCDKeypadRadio** example uses the popular LCDKeypad shield for Arduino UNO.
 * The **WebRadio** example is the most advanced radio that runs on an Arduino Mega with an Ethernet Shield and an rotator encoder.
   You can also control the radio by using a web site that is available on the Arduino.

 The only sending example for the SI4721 chip can be found in **TransmitSI4721**.